 As part of our redress response, the YMCA may also offer a monetary amount as a tangible acknowledgement by the YMCA that the sexual abuse of children is wrong and that we acknowledge the potential life-long impacts of abuse.
 A monetary amount offered through redress is not equivalent to compensation for damages.

 The Redress Panel will apply a consistent methodology to each redress case taking into account the severity of the abuse, the impact of the abuse and other relevant considerations.
-The amount that may be offered for the most severe cases will be a maximum of $90,000.
-The amount offered will be in addition to support provided for counselling and psychological care.
+The amount that may be offered for the most severe cases will be a maximum of $90,000 and all amounts are determined according to a scale.
+The amount offered may be in addition to support provided for counselling and psychological care.

 The decision of the Redress Panel and the relevant detail for their decision will be communicated to you in writing.